Tricked-dev/tricked.dev/src/pages/blog/writing-tspl-on-linux.md

 This is all the code needed to send tspl to a TSC printer on linux, this code detects all devices made by TSC (`0x1203`) and send the data you want to send to it for example

+Executing the code above will enable you to send TSPL instructions, like:

 ```rs
 write_binary("SOUND 5, 500\n".as_bytes())
 ```

-i also made a little helper function that automatically applies the `\n` for you
+For added convenience, I've also crafted a helper function to ensure every TSPL command is newline-terminated:

 ```rs
 pub fn write_text(tspl_commands: String) -> color_eyre::Result<()> {